-Papers must not exceed eight (8) pages, including all figures, tables, and appendices, but excluding references.
-When references are included, the paper must not exceed nine (9) pages.
+Papers must not exceed eight (8) pages, including all figures, tables, and appendices, but excluding references and acknowledgements.
+When references and acknowledgements are included, the paper must not exceed ten (10) pages.
+Acknowledgements should be limited to grants and people who contributed to the paper.
 Any submission that exceeds this page limit or that diverges significantly from the format specified herein will be rejected without review.